Product Disclosures

 Provider Specific Information

-A health care provider that doesn't participate in a Cigna network is considered out-of-network.
-Cigna has a number of different networks and a health care provider that participates in one network may not participate in all.
-Because out-of-network providers do not have contracted rates, Cigna can use multiple techniques to calculate the reimbursement amount for covered services.
+A health care provider that doesn't participate in a Cigna Healthcare network is considered out-of-network.
+Cigna Healthcare has a number of different networks and a health care provider that participates in one network may not participate in all.
+Because out-of-network providers do not have contracted rates, Cigna Healthcare can use multiple techniques to calculate the reimbursement amount for covered services.

 Third-Party Partners

-Cigna may work with third party partners that attempt to establish an agreed upon price for services provided by out-of-network health care provides, while also protecting customers from surprise balance billing.
+Cigna Healthcare may work with third party partners that attempt to establish an agreed upon price for services provided by out-of-network health care provides, while also protecting customers from surprise balance billing.
 These programs include:

 - Multiplan (Network Savings Program/NSP)

-If the MultiPlan Savings Program logo appears on the customer’s Cigna ID card, the provider may be eligible to apply the MultiPlan discount.
+If the MultiPlan Savings Program logo appears on the customer’s ID card, the provider may be eligible to apply the MultiPlan discount.
 Per the contract, discounts are not guaranteed.
 When this discount is applied, providers should not balance bill the customer for any amounts other than their out-of-network cost-sharing responsibility.

-- Bill Negotiation Services (BNS)
+- Bill Negotiation Services (BNS).

 A suite of other services could also be used to attempt to calculate the reimbursement amount for covered services provided by out-of-network healthcare providers.
 This might include pricing using other supplemental networks, or direct negotiations with the health care provider.
 It may also include a technique called repricing that offers the out-of-network health care provider an amount based on a market-based rate as payment in full for the services (minus any out-of-network cost-sharing that the customer may owe).
 Providers that accept amounts offered through bill negotiation services should not balance bill the customer for any amounts other than their out-of-network cost-sharing responsibility.
-When a claim is processed using repricing, the customer’s EOB will provide the contact information for the third-party vendor that Cigna partnered with to reprice that claim, instructing the provider to contact the vendor before balance billing the customer.
+When a claim is processed using repricing, the customer’s EOB will provide the contact information for the third-party vendor that Cigna Healthcare partnered with to reprice that claim, instructing the provider to contact the vendor before balance billing the customer.

 Maximum Reimbursable Charge (MRC)

-The MRC represents the maximum amount that Cigna will pay an out-of-network health care provider for a covered service under the medical plan absent resolution through the NSP or BNS.
+The MRC represents the maximum amount that Cigna Healthcare will pay an out-of-network health care provider for a covered service under the medical plan absent resolution through the NSP or BNS.

-Many of the group health insurance policies and employee health benefit plans that Cigna administers cover expenses incurred for services from health care professionals or facilities who do not participate in the Cigna health care professional network.
-Those policies and plans include Maximum Reimbursable Charge ("MRC") provisions that may limit the amount of an out-of-network charge that will be considered by Cigna in calculating reimbursement.
+Many of the group health insurance policies and employee health benefit plans that Cigna Healthcare administers cover expenses incurred for services from health care professionals or facilities who do not participate in the Cigna Healthcare professional network.
+Those policies and plans include Maximum Reimbursable Charge ("MRC") provisions that may limit the amount of an out-of-network charge that will be considered by Cigna Healthcare in calculating reimbursement.
 The plan sponsor (your employer or other organization) may choose one of the following MRC provisions which apply absent an agreed upon amount with the health care professional or facility:

 MRC1

-Under this option, Cigna selects a third-party database that compiles billed charges made by health care professionals or facilities in a geographic area for the same procedure codes.
+Under this option, Cigna Healthcare selects a third-party database that compiles billed charges made by health care professionals or facilities in a geographic area for the same procedure codes.
 The maximum reimbursable amount is then determined by applying a percentile (often the 70th or 80th percentile) of the billed charges reflected in the selected database.
 For example, if the plan sponsor has selected the 80th percentile, then any portion of a charge that is in excess of the 80th percentile of charges billed for the particular service in the geographic area (as determined using the third-party data) will not be considered in determining reimbursement and the patient will be fully responsible for such excess.
-The database that Cigna selects for determining MRC1 may differ based on the type of service or supply at issue and may also utilize data at the state, regional or national level, or for similar services, if sufficient data at the local level for the service is unavailable.
+The database that Cigna Healthcare selects for determining MRC1 may differ based on the type of service or supply at issue and may also utilize data at the state, regional or national level, or for similar services, if sufficient data at the local level for the service is unavailable.

 MRC2